Any time that I spin along the road towards the Sally Gap in Wicklow, I tend to get a little feeling that I’m the last person left on earth.

 A vast wild landscape collides with an often deserted road to make you feel like you’ve stepped into another world… OK, even I feel like I’m talking shite here…

-In the guide below, you’ll find everything you need to know about the Sally Gap Drive in Wicklow.
+In the guide below, you’ll find everything you need to know about the Sally Gap Drive in Wicklow, from what to see along with a handy Google Map.

 The Sally Gap Drive: My favourite route